Samsung to launch Galaxy Fold in South Korea on September 6 priced $2,000

-SEOUL (Reuters) - Samsung Electronics Co Ltd on Thursday said its first foldable smartphone, the Galaxy Fold, will be available in South Korea from Sept.
+SEOUL (Reuters) - Samsung Electronics Co Ltd (005930.KS) on Thursday said its first foldable smartphone, the Galaxy Fold, will be available in South Korea from Sept.
 6 with fifth-generation (5G) mobile connectivity.

 The world’s largest smartphone vendor said the device would be priced 2.398 million won ($1,977.47).